danjayrose/ourbucketl.ist/src/pages/buenos-aires/index.md

 ![Boca Juniors Stadium](./boca-juniors.jpg "Boca Juniors Stadium")

-We had a look around La Bombonera, which didn’t take long as the ground was tiny!
+We had a look around [La Bombonera] (http://www.stadiumguide.com/bombonera/), which didn’t take long as the ground was tiny!
 We’d learnt on the tour that the people in the houses around the stadium had gone back on their agreement to sell their properties, so they could only build half of the stadium which is why it is so small.
 After the tour we stopped for a beer and watched the Tango dancers for a tip.

 ![Tango Dancers](./tango.jpg "Tango")